Reduced claims support calls by 10% with a self‑service dashboard

-I built a dashboard where users can check claim status, upload documents, and contact their adjuster—turning a 10-minute phone call into a 30-second self-service check.
+To address this, I designed and delivered a self‑service claims dashboard that let customers check claim status, upload documents, and contact their adjuster directly—turning a 10‑minute support call into a 30‑second self‑service interaction.

 Impact:

-• Worked with Customer Service, Claims Managers, and dev teams to ship product
+• Shipped in close partnership with Customer Service, Claims Managers, and Engineering

 Prototype walkthrough of claims dashboard.